CompoundLookup Search compounds by elements

 Basic Format

-A molecular formula shows: - Which elements are present (using chemical symbols) - How many atoms of each element (using subscript numbers)
+A molecular formula shows which elements are present (using chemical symbols) and how many atoms of each element (using subscript numbers).

 Reading Complex Formulas